snhstq/IBM3705_R5/README.md

 ![LIB panel](/Images/ControlPanel.png)

 The panel shows at the top right hand:
-- MEMORY SIZE : 128K	This is the 3705 memory size, taken from the cnf file.
+- MEMORY SIZE : 128K	This is the 3705 memory size as specified in the cnf file.
 - IPL PHASE : 0	 This is the current IPL phase.
-Will range from 0 (not IPLéd) to 3 (NCP loaded).
+Will range from 0 (not IPL'd) to 3 (NCP loaded).
 - FREE BUFFERS: 718	The available buffers for the NCP.
 Before NCP is loaded this will show 0.
 During NCP operation the value will fluctuate.
 - CYCLE COUNT : nnnn	Shows the content of the cycle utilization count register.
 Every 8 instructions this counter is incremented.
 It is a 15 bit register, which will wrap around after the max value is reached.

 The top center shows the DISPLAY A and DISPLAY B registers.
 On a real 3705 panel these are shown as individual bits.
 As this would clutter the emulator panel, it is shown as five hexadecimal characters: x xx xx.
 The error indicators are listed separately at the top left (box CCU CHECKS).
-If an error occurs, a red “light” will flash after the relevant check.
+If an error occurs, a red “light” will appear after the relevant check.

 In the center of the panel the HEX switches are show.
 They are labeled A – E. The actual switches are depicted as single digits.
 A switch can be selected by the left or right cursor keys.
 The select switch will be highlighted.
 The value can be changed with the up and down cursor keys.